Google Search Better Without Government Managing it as a Utility

 Suppose you scrutinize my solution and find it falls short.
 Come up with a better one.
 Ask Google et al. to come up with a better one.
 Go public with why you think there’s a problem in the first place (if you do) and convince your followers to take up the torch and do better.
 Encourage people to innovate and roll out their inventions.
 Do something about it.
 Do something.

 Government does some things very well.
-However, inventing, discovering, opining, and spreading the word is often better done by private people and private institutions.
+However, inventing, discovering, opining, and spreading the word is often better done by private people and private institutions precisely because fewer people are looking over their shoulders.
 Let’s encourage them.